anasouardini/blog/src/pages/posts/remove-duplicates-from-a-javascript-array.md

   done: true | false

-} </code></pre>
+} `</pre>

-the object contains a value that obviously contains the value and the done property which contains a **boolean **which indicates whether the generator **has done or not.** in the case <code>done : true</code>, the generator function has done and it will not generate more values.
+the object contains a value that obviously contains the value and the done property which contains a **boolean **which indicates whether the generator **has done or not.** in the case `done : true`, the generator function has done and it will not generate more values.

-it's defined using the <code>function*</code>, the syntax goes like this:
+it's defined using the `function*`, the syntax goes like this:

 <pre class="wp-block-code"><code lang="javascript" class="language-javascript line-numbers">function* funcName(){